 - Street Team Youth Programs

 John Newton with sheet music

 This date in 1779 celebrates the publication of the hymn “Amazing Grace,” one of the most beloved hymns of all times.

-In writing the words to Amazing Grace, he ironically used the pentatonic scale in the composition.
-This scale has often been referred to as the ‘Slave Scale’ as most Black spirituals are composed using only the black notes of the piano.
+In writing the words Amazing Grace, he ironically used the pentatonic scale in the composition.
+This scale has often been referred to as the ‘Slave Scale’ as most Black spirituals are composed using only the piano's black notes.
 He observed the anniversary of March 10 for the rest of his life.

 He was ordained and became a curate at Olney Buckinghamshire.

 "Amazing Grace" was part of his first publication in 1779.